crspybits/SMSyncServer/README.md

 # Development Status

-* The SMSyncServer project is in "alpha" and supports uploading, upload-deletion, downloading, and download-deletion.
-Conflict management for downloaded files is pending.
+* The SMSyncServer project is in "beta" and supports uploading, upload-deletion, downloading, download-deletion, and conflict management.
 * Currently only Google Drive is supported in terms of cloud storage systems.
 * Sharing with other users currently amounts to complete read/write access to all files with other users accessing with the same cloud storage credentials.
 There are plans for more sophisticated access control.
+1. SMSyncServer has an iOS client written in Swift and a server written in Javascript/Node.js.
+You must call the iOS client from Swift, not Objective-C, because the iOS API uses some Swift features that are not compatible with Objective-C (tuples, enums with associated values, and String enum's).
 * [TODO development list](./TODO.md)

 # Installation
 ## 1) Create Google Developer Credentials

-* Create Google Developer credentials for your iOS app using the SMSyncServer Framework and the SMSyncServer Node.js server.
+* To enable access to user Google Drive accounts, you must create Google Developer credentials for your iOS app using the SMSyncServer Framework and the SMSyncServer Node.js server.
 These credentials need to be installed in either the iOSTests app or in your app making use of the iOSFramework.
 See
 <https://developers.google.com/identity/sign-in/ios/>

 ## 2) MongoDb installation